 AI transparency statement

-In accordance with the Digital Transformation Agency’s (DTA) Policy for the responsible use of AI in government, this page provides the Reef Authority’s statement on Artificial Intelligence (AI) transparency.
-The Reef Authority is a non-corporate, statutory authority within the portfolio of the Department of Climate Change, Energy, the Environment and Water (DCCEEW), and the Reef Authority’s AI Transparency Statement has been adapted from that of DCCEEW to ensure alignment in the responsible use and governance of AI.
+In accordance with the Digital Transformation Agency's (DTA) Policy for the responsible use of AI in government, this page provides the Great Barrier Reef Marine Park Authority's (Reef Authority) statement on Artificial Intelligence (AI) transparency.
+The Reef Authority is a non-corporate, statutory authority within the portfolio of the Department of Climate Change, Energy, the Environment and Water (DCCEEW), and the Reef Authority's AI Transparency Statement has been adapted from that of DCCEEW to ensure alignment in the responsible use and governance of AI. .

 The Reef Authority sees potential benefits from the application of AI in the future.
 The Reef Authority's commitment to digital innovation aligns with the Australian Government's Data and Digital Government Strategy, see adopting emerging technologies.